This tutorial is designed to familiarize you with Knowledge Base.

 Step 2: Add an article

-- In the Title field, enter a title that is a complete sentence, e.g., "I can't remember my password."
+- Title: Enter a title that is a complete sentence, e.g., "I can't log in to my account."

-- Under Intent Qualifiers, try to add at least 5 intent qualifiers that our NLU engine will use to match the article to user input.
+Intent Qualifiers: Add the following intent qualifiers (training phrases) that the NLU engine will use to match the article to user input:

 - Click Save.

 Back in the search view, you should now see your new article, which should look something like this: